 I invite you to add and subtract from these “creative fast” ideas to make them your very own that fits YOU.

 The top featured photo of this blog post represents leaving the focus of the physical world behind to focus on absorbing heaven’s light to become transformed and more beautiful from the inside out.

-The discipline to fast is a process to learn to master the physical body (outward body) with the intention for the spiritual body (inward body), that at least partially, resides in heaven, to have command over the physical body.
+The discipline to fast is a process to learn to master the physical body (outer body) with the intention for the spiritual body (inward body), that at least partially resides in heaven, to have command over the physical body.

 Guideline #3 – Plan a Purpose when Fasting

 Remember, a fast is not just going without some food or drink, be sure to plan a “fasting” purpose.

 - To become more spiritual

 - To be a better mother, father, etc.

 - To know the proper steps to take to buy a home